 3 Great Ways to Create a Store Environment

-Think about your favorite in-store shopping experience.
+Think about your favourite in-store shopping experience.
 Other than the items you’re looking to buy, what stands out?
-You probably don’t realize it at the time, but music, decor, and lighting all affect the store environment.
-Next time you pop in a store, take a look and listen, you may just rethink the retail experience.
+You probably don’t realise it at the time, but music, decor and lighting all affect the store environment.
+Next time you pop in a store take a look and listen, you may just rethink the retail experience.

 It’s all about your audience!
 Depending on the demographics of a store, noise can play a huge part in the success of sales.
 According to a study by The Guardian, there was a 39.2% increase in sales when slow music was played inside supermarkets.
 A slower pace brings a relaxing environment which means more time browsing.
 Other stores like Abercrombie & Fitch take a different approach when it comes to playing music in their store by pumping loud, adrenaline-inducing and sometimes abrasive tunes through their speakers.
 This bass-thumping tactic may scare off a few customers, but will probably entice their teenage demographic to spend most of their time head bobbing while shopping.

 Visibility is key for shopping comfort in a retail store, however, both high and low level lighting can make shoppers feel uneasy.
 Bright fluorescent lights are often bothersome and sometimes lead to headaches.
 Dim lighting can make it hard to compare colors which might lead shoppers to feel weary about purchasing a product.
 This is a tough one, but the balance between light and dark must also reflect the aesthetics of the store.
 Stores like Best Buy use a nice balance of highlighting their main floor while using dim lighting to take viewers into their showroom.